 ADA is committed to supporting the economic and social development of the UAE by increasing the proportion of UAE nationals in our workforce.
-Emiratis currently comprise almost 7% of all ADA workers, mostly at the senior executive level.
+Emiratis currently comprise more than 6% of all ADA workers, mostly at mid and senior executive level.

-Currently, six of our rotary pilots are UAE nationals however 90% of our Search and Rescue (SAR) division are locals due to being ex-armed services.
+Currently, five of our rotary pilots are UAE nationals however 44% of our SearchandRescue(SAR) division are locals due to being ex-armed services.